MotingLiuu/CV/README.md

-Here is the code foe class computer vision of kyoto university.
+Here is the code for class computer vision of kyoto university.

 - Project 1 is Homography.
 - Project2 is Mosaicing